SeldonIO/seldonio.github.com/content-recommendation-example.md

  * No results are returned by the seldon-cli api call above

 Check your Kuberentes DNS is working correctly and the reuters-example hostname can be found.
-Open a bash terminal into the seldon-control container and check using nslookup.:
+Open a bash terminal into the seldon-control container and check using nslookup:

 {% highlight bash %}
 kubectl exec -ti seldon-control -- /bin/bash